-Em Lynas loves to write funny books and her latest picture book The Cat and the Rat is an hilarious tale about a cat, a rat, a bat and a hat.
+Em Lynas loves to write funny books and her latest picture book The Goat and the Stoat and the Boat is a hilarious tale about a stoat who must learn to share her boat with a goat...
 Em also loves to write about magic, dragons and folklore.
-Other than being an author, Em has been a shelf stacker, a shoe shop assistant, a primary school teacher, a mum and an educational publisher.
+Em has also worked as a primary school teacher, a mum and an educational publisher.
 She lives by the seaside on the North East coast with her husband, Geoff.

-Matt Hunt, illustrator of The Cat and the Rat and the Hat, started out as a fine artist, graduating from the Birmingham School of Art, and from these roots, developed a love for children's illustration.
+Matt Hunt, illustrator of The Goat and the Stoat and the Boat, started out as a fine artist before developing a love for children's illustration.
 Matt works in mixed media, utilising paint, pens, crayons, and digital.
 He loves to create new and interesting characters and write stories for them.
 He's influenced by old movies, classic illustration, cartoons and books.
 He lives with his wife Hayley and two cats.

-The Cat and the Rat and the Hat (Nosy Crow Books)
+The Goat and the Stoat and the Boat (Nosy Crow)

 Q&A with Em Lynas